 - Your background history pointing to being an upstanding citizen without any prior legal issues.

-The Need for a Criminal Defense Lawyer when Facing Assault Charges
+The Need for an Assault Attorney When Facing Charges

 Rhode Island’s assault and battery statutes are complex and can be confusing, and the potential penalties are daunting.
-A dedicated and experienced Rhode Island criminal defense attorney can usually offer credible defenses.
+A dedicated and experienced assault lawyer in Rhode Island can usually offer credible defenses.

 - The assault or battery never happened.